 Cranberry juice naturally counters bacteria in the urinary tract system.
-It also helps keep PH levels balanced, which is good for keeping things from getting funky down below.
+It also helps keep pH levels balanced, which is good for keeping things from getting funky down below.

 Cranberry juice increases the body’s acidity, which helps balance the alkalinity of semen.
 As a result, eating cranberries can reduce the saltiness of semen and sweeten it a bit.

-A lot of red meat can create a sharp, salty taste.
+- Red meat: A lot of red meat can create a sharp, salty taste.

-The high bacterial putrefaction levels in cheese and other dairy products (except for natural yogurt) can create a salty or bitter flavor.
+- Dairy: The high bacterial putrefaction levels in cheese and other dairy products (except for natural yogurt) can create a salty or bitter flavor.

-Anything that'll give you bad breath or smelly gas is a no-go.
+- Stinky stuff: Anything that'll give you bad breath or smelly gas is a no-go.
 That means things like garlic, onions, cabbage, cauliflower and asparagus.

-It'll make you taste fishy (duh).
+- Fish: It'll make you taste fishy (duh).

-Junk food is loaded with chemicals and preservatives that pollute your body and can contribute to bacterial imbalance.
+- Junk food: Junk food is loaded with chemicals and preservatives that pollute your body and can contribute to bacterial imbalance.
 The same goes for fried foods.

-So think of a fancy crotch diet like dabbing on some cologne; it's something you can do to please your partner, or they can take you as you are.
+So think of a fancy crotch diet like dabbing on some cologne: it's something you can do to please your partner, or they can take you as you are.
 Either way, as long as you're clean and healthy, your sexual juices should taste just fine.